It is an opioid antagonist that works by blocking the effects of opiates, both from inside and outside the body.

-Long-acting injectable naltrexone decreases heroin use more than placebo.
+Long-acting injectable naltrexone decreases heroin use more than a placebo.

 It has benefits over methadone and buprenorphine, as it is not a restricted drug.
-It can decrease opioid cravings after several weeks and lowers the risk of overdose.
+It can decrease opioid cravings after several weeks and lower overdose risk.

-It is administered once a month and has a better compliance than the oral formulation.
+It is administered once a month and has better compliance than the oral formulation.